BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_11.md

 Historically this distribution arose to estimate the mean of a normally distributed population when the sample size is small [^12].
-In Bayesian statistics, a common use case is to generate models that are robust against aberrant data as we discussed in [robust_regression](robust_regression).
+In Bayesian statistics, a common use case is to generate models that are robust against aberrant data as we discussed in Section [robust_regression](robust_regression).

 ```{math}